Wiretap and Gelfand-Pinsker Channels Analogy and its Applications: Introduction

-This paper shows that an inherent relation is indeed the case, by proposing a rigorous framework that links the WTC and the GPC, establishing these two problems as analogous to one another.
-Specifically, we prove that any good (reliable and secure) sequence of codes for the WTC induces a good (reliable) sequence of codes of the same rate for a corresponding GPC.
-This observation enables exploiting known upper bounds on the GPC capacity to upper bound the secrecy-capacity of an analogous WTC.
-While the solutions to the base cases from Fig. \ref{FIG:WT-GP_intro} have been known for decades, many multiuser extensions of these models remain open problems.
-Through the analogy we derive converse proofs for several multiuser wiretap settings that were not available until now, thus establishing several new secrecy-capacity results.
+This paper shows that an inherent connection is indeed the case by establishing a rigorous uni-directional relation between the WTC and the GPC.
+Specifically, we prove that any good sequence of stealth-wiretap codes for the WTC induces a good sequence of codes of the same rate for a corresponding GPC.
+This GPC depends both on the original WTC and on the deployed stealth-wiretap code.
+We add the stealth condition \cite{Kramer_EffectiveSecrecy2014,endo2014reliability} to the regular security requirement of a vanishing information leakage.\footnote{To the best of our knowledge, in all WTC models for which the secrecy-capacity is known both without (e.g., weak- or strong-secrecy) and with a stealth condition, the two capacity expressions coincide.} This allows relating WTCs to GPCs with i.i.d. state sequences (although our analogy framework is also valid for arbitrary GP state distributions, in which case stealth is not needed).
+The importance of the i.i.d. state sequence scenario in the GP model stems from the fact that all known single-letter GP capacity results are under this assumption; a partial list includes \cite{GePi80,Lapidoth_senideterministic2012,Steinberg_Degraded_BC_State2005,Dikstein_PDBC_Cooperation2016}.
+The established relation enables exploiting such known upper bounds on the GP capacity to upper bound the secrecy-capacity of the analogous wiretap model (when achievability is defined to include the stealth requirement).
+While the solutions to the base cases from Fig.~\ref{FIG:WT-GP_intro} have been known for decades, many multiuser extensions of these models remain open problems.
+Through the analogy, we derive converse proofs for several multiuser wiretap settings which lead to new secrecy-capacity results.